doubledutch/rn-client/README.md

 ## `client.getLeaderboardAttendees(count)`

-Returns a Promise which resolves to the attendees in the current event with the hightest scores. `count` defaults to 20.
+Returns a Promise that resolves to the attendees in the current event with the hightest scores. `count` defaults to 20.

 ```javascript